 A business decision support analyst specializes in evaluating and sometimes making decisions with regard to business software systems and other, related business functions.

 Internet managers are professionals who oversee the effective continuity of certain internet services.
 Similarly, intranet management involves overseeing the continuity of an intranet or closed or localized computer network.

 All degrees come with pros and cons.
 Students who enjoy programming and learning almost all aspects of technology may enjoy a computer science degree but can find the amount of math and coding required overwhelming.
 Students who enjoy marketing and learning about business will most likely enjoy a computer information systems degree.
 It covers a broad range of topics which some people enjoy.
 The nice thing about both degrees is that they can be combined with a wide variety of degrees and each of them guarantees a large number of jobs available after graduation.
-It’s important to consider personal strengths and weaknesses, likes and dislikes, and what kind of job is desired after graduation before choosing your degree, but either way, a good future is promising when it starts with a degree in computer information systems or computer science.
+Having the flexibility with one degree to work in many different areas is beneficial in the case of burnout or someone who wants to try something new.
+It is important to consider personal strengths and weaknesses, likes and dislikes, and what kind of job is desired after graduation before choosing your degree, but either way, a good future is promising when it starts with a degree in computer information systems or computer science.